 - Pupillary size and reactivity to light

-- Palate elevation while saying ”Aah” and tongue protrusion
+- Soft palate elevation while saying ”Aah” and simultaneously protruding the tongue

 - Finger spreading

-- Rising from sitting or hip flexion (response to toenail pressure)
+- Rising from sitting or hip flexion for the patient who cannot stand

 - Finger-nose test